lee-hodg/fpghost.github.io/_posts/2020-11-17-covid-analysis.md

 We have 1,328,537.0 worldwide deaths from of COVID on 2020-11-17.
 And  67.63% came from the 10 countries.

-# The increase in Covid cases
+# The increase in Covid

+## Evolution in terms of case numbers

 We can get an idea of the speed covid spread per country by plotting the time series of the case count.
 To keep the charts uncluttered we will do this for just the 5 countries with the most cases